hubmapconsortium/asctb-azimuth-data-comparison/readme.md

 The corresponding summary file is stored in ```data/summary_tables``` directory as ```<organ_name>.celltype_stats.csv```.

-The overall summary file for ASCTB master data, and Azimuth reference data ingested is stored in ```data/summary_tables``` directory as ```<organ_name>.celltype_stats.csv```.
-The ASCTB summary file for all organs will contain the number-of-matches-found for CellTypes as well as Biomarkers, between ASCTB and Azimuth.
+The overall summary file for ASCT+B master data, and Azimuth reference data ingested is stored in ```data/summary_tables``` directory as ```<organ_name>.celltype_stats.csv```.
+The ASCT+B summary file for all organs will contain the number of matches found for CellTypes and Biomarkers, between ASCT+B and Azimuth.
+It will also identify CellTypes and Biomarkers which are present in Azimuth but not in ASCT+B.